wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

 ## Task 2: Retrieve the internal ID of the new team

-Now that you have created a new team in Microsoft Teams, you'll need to record its ID so that you can use it later.
+Now that you've created a new team in Microsoft Teams, you'll need to record its ID so that you can use it later.

 1. To get the ID, find your new team in your list of teams.